 - In August, 2013, Zondervan released the Homeschool Mom’s Bible.7

-- Christian Book Distributors has a section of their website dedicated to homeschool resources and sends out dedicated e-blasts and catalogs targeting homeschooling customers each year.
+- Christian Book Distributors has dedicated a section of its website to homeschool resources and sends out dedicated e-blasts and catalogs targeting homeschooling customers each year.

 - In 2000, Random House debuted a companion series of nonfiction study guides to the popular Magic Tree House books titled the Magic Tree House Fact Tracker series.

-When you reach out to one homeschooler, you also connect with their friends, families, and homeschooling support groups.
+When you reach out to one homeschooler, you also connect with his or her friends, family, and homeschooling support groups.
 Homeschoolers love to share news about great resources.
 Consider that a Google search of homeschooling blogs returned over 2,000 matches from Weebly, over 38,000 matches from WordPress, and more than 79,000 matches from Blogger.8

 And the growth of homeschooling doesn’t stop at the US border.